Lotfy-Mahmoud-Yaseen/Lotfy-Mahmoud-Yaseen/README.md

 My name is Lotfy Mahmoud .
 And I'm a Cybersecurity Fighter, and Software Development engineer too love to programming.
 And learning new technologies and teaching others.

 ## 🛠 Skills as Security Fighter
-CCNA, CCNP, MCSA, AWS, Security+, Pentest+, CEH, Python, SQL
+CCNA, MCSA, AWS, Security+, Pentest+, CEH, Python, SQL

 ## 🛠 Other Skills
 HTML, CSS, JavaScript, TypeScript, JSON, C#, SQL Server.<br>